 How to ensure your trip to the Wizarding World is a success

-While the Wizarding World of Harry Potter – Diagon Alley & Hogsmeade are not always packed wall-to-wall with guests, there are many times when they are.
+While Hogsmeade and Diagon Alley aren’t always packed wall-to-wall with guests, there are many times when they are.
 Furthermore, many people just don’t expect crowds at Universal like they do at Disney.
-This is a serious mistake, as lack of planning will ruin your Wizarding World experience – and possibly your whole vacation.
+This is a serious mistake, as lack of planning will ruin your wizarding experience – and, possibly, your whole vacation.

-Using our advice, a successful and positive trip to Diagon Alley & Hogsmeade is practically yours!
+Using our advice, a successful and positive trip to Harry’s wondrous world is practically yours!

 Be aware of when you’re visiting

-One of the important steps to successfully planning your vacation to Universal Orlando is to be very aware of what “season” you are visiting the parks.
+One of the important steps to successfully planning your vacation to Universal Orlando is to be very aware of what “season” you are visiting the parks in.
 If you haven’t already, check out our free 12-month Universal crowd calendar to learn how crowded we expect the parks to be during your visit.
-Also, note the park hours during your visit.
+Also, note what the park hours will be.
 These two factors should greatly influence your overall approach to dealing with the crowds at the Wizarding World.

-Below we will discuss the ideal setup for your visit to Universal Orlando and the Wizarding World.
-Please be aware that the advice given on this page is based on two fundamental assumptions: (1) that fully experiencing the Wizarding World of Harry Potter is your primary objective at Universal Orlando; and (2) you are going when crowd levels are expected to be busy or very busy.
+Below, we will discuss the ideal setup for your visit to Universal Orlando and The Wizarding World of Harry Potter.
+Please be aware that the advice given on this page is based on two fundamental assumptions: (1) that fully experiencing either Hogsmeade or Diagon Alley is your primary objective at Universal Orlando; and (2) you are going when crowd levels are expected to be busy or very busy.

-The ideal setup for experiencing WWoHP when it is busy
+The ideal setup for experiencing the Wizarding World when it is busy

 When the Wizarding World is busy, it’s incredibly busy.
-It’s not uncommon for Diagon Alley’s most popular attraction, Escape from Gringotts, to have a wait time up to 150 minutes.
-Likewise, Hogsmeade’s most popular attraction, Forbidden Journey, has had wait times up to and over two hours.
+It’s not uncommon for Hogsmeade’s and Diagon Alley’s most popular attractions, Harry Potter and the Forbidden Journey and Harry Potter and the Escape from Gringotts, respectively, to have wait times up to and over two hours.

-Coupled with the incredible lines for Escape from Gringotts and Forbidden Journey is the incredibly cramped nature of Wizarding World’s boutique-like shops.
-Busy crowds in the area mean, quite literally, packed people in the stores.
+Coupled with the incredible lines for these rides is the incredibly cramped nature of the Wizarding World’s boutique-like shops; busy crowds in the area mean, quite literally, packed people in the stores.
 Many of the stores even develop their own queues and wait times during the highest crowd levels.

 For these reasons, the ideal setup for experiencing the Wizarding World when it is busy looks like this:

-First, you need to have Early Park Admission.
-This is available to any guest staying at one of Universal Orlando’s on-site hotels.
-It’s also available to any guest who books a Universal Orlando vacation package, whether or not the guest is staying on-site or at a Universal Partner Hotel.
-Please note that you must book a Universal Partner Hotel as part of a Universal Orlando vacation package to receive Early Park Admission.
+First, you need to have Early Park Admission (EPA).
+This is available to any guest who stays at one of Universal Orlando’s on-site hotels or who books an Universal Orlando vacation package, whether or not the guest is staying on-site or at an Universal partner hotel (please note that you must book an Universal partner hotel as part of an Universal Orlando vacation package to receive Early Park Admission).

-Second, you need to plan on entering the Wizarding World at least four times.
-These four times must either occur at the very beginning of the day or in the last three hours before the park closes.
+Second, you need to plan on entering the Wizarding World at least four times, and these four times must either occur at the very beginning of the day or in the last three hours before the park closes.
 This is what you will do during your visits: